MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ### Panel 6.4 Yugyfoog starts crying
 My parents forced me to do this!
 They want me to become a scientist like my big brother.
 But I just (remove just - MK) want to be a ballet dancer.
-But men are repressed and expected to to man things.
-I'm just a victim of scociety!
+But men are repressed and expected to do man things.
+I'm just a victim of society!

 ### Panel 6.7 Maria Rosa secretly adds more baking soda while Yugyfoog continues to whine
 How can I excel at what I want when everyone expects me to play football and date cheerleaders?